EmilRamsvik/Digital-Garden/content/Books/Book Reviews/Programming/DevOps/Pro Git.md

 - Stashing takes the dirty state of your working directory - that is, your modified tracked files and staged changes - and saves it on a stack of unfinished changes that you can reapply at any time.

-- You only want to modify your last commit message, it's very simple: $ git commit --amend
+- You only want to modify your last commit message, it's very simple: USD  git commit --amend

 - So, if you see that a method in your code is buggy, you can annotate the file with git blame to see when each line of the method was last edited and by whom.
 This